flomesh-io/pipy/samples/bpf/port-interceptor/README.md

-# Sample: Port interception by using BPF
+# Sample: Traffic interception by using BPF

 This sample project demonstrates how Pipy can intercept TCP traffic on layer 3 by using an eBPF tc filter in direct-action mode.